 Include the attachments discussed below at the end of the inspection report when applicable to the inspection.
 The attachments may be combined into a single attachment entitled "Supplementary Information.”

 a.
 Report Items For CIPIMS.
 Always include a list of items opened, closed, and discussed.
 For each listed item, include the item type, tracking number, and title (used in CIPIMS headers describing the item).
 Include open items that were discussed and not closed with a reference to the sections in the report or other reports in which the items are discussed.
 NCVs will normally be opened and closed in the initiating inspection report.
-However, any item related to an ITAAC finding (NCV, VIO, LIV, etc) will remain open until the item is resolved and no longer impacts the ITAAC acceptance criteria .
+However, any items related to an ITAAC finding (NCV, VIO, LIV, etc.) will remain open until the item is resolved and no longer impacts the ITAAC acceptance criteria except for Green ITAAC findings/NCVs on ITAAC in the ITAAC maintenance period that do not cross an ITAAC maintenance threshold.
 The resolution of the item shall be documented in the report that closes the item.

 b.
 Key Points of Contact.
 List, by name (first initial and last name) and title, those individuals who furnished relevant information or were key points of contact during the inspection (except in cases where there is a need to protect the identity of an individual).
 The list does not need to be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
 Include the most senior licensee manager present at the exit meeting.

 c.
 Documents Reviewed.
+List critically reviewed documents in support of future inspection activities (e.g., inform future design bases assurance inspection sample selections) or that support NRC determinations (e.g., findings, significance).
+Documents recorded in the official agency record or report must have appropriate informational value to warrant preservation.
 A list of the documents and records reviewed during an inspection must be publicly available for publicly available inspection reports.
 The list need not include those reviewed documents and records already identified in the body of the report nor those which, upon review, were determined not to support the inspection scope and determinations.

 Include sufficient detail about the listed documents to allow the NRC to retrieve the document from the licensee in the foreseeable future.
 A unique identifier, which may include the tracking number, title, revision and/or date, must be provided for each document referenced.